 Total Alkalinity (TA) is a measure of the total alkaline substances found in the pool water.
-The harmful effect of improper TA levels range from corrosion of metal pool parts, staining of the pool, burning eyes, cloudy water and reduced chlorine efficiency.
+The harmful effect of improper TA levels ranges from corrosion of metal pool parts, staining of the pool, burning eyes, cloudy water, and reduced chlorine efficiency.

 IDEAL LEVEL: 80 – 120 ppm

 Test your pool’s TA and increase the pool’s TA using the proper agent (Sodium Bicarbonate) or decrease the pool’s TA using Muriatic Acid (Hydrochloric Acid 31.45%).

 Total Hardness is the measurement of the total amount of minerals that are found in your pool water.
 Too much calcium hardness will cause scaling in your pool and too little will cause the pool water to become corrosive.